imamsyahrizal/coding-test-iot/README.md

-# IoT Application Developer Tech Test – Imam Syahrizal”
+# IoT Application Developer Tech Test – Imam Syahrizal

 ## Task 1 - Salary Conversion
 The Python code for task 1 was created on Google Collaboratory.
 JSON file is stored in Google Drive.
 The exchange rate is obtained from https://api.frankfurter.app/